TobiW03/Aufgabe3-5/3/README.md

 - Creates a plot (my_plot.py).
 - Adds the plot to the application.
 - Enables an input to define the `MAXHR`.
-- Shows minimum and maximum heartrate, and defines five HR-zones, based on the input.
+- Shows minimum and maximum heartrate, and defines five `HR-zones`, based on the input.
+- Shows how much time is spent in each zone and the average power in each zone.
 ## How to Use
 1. Clone this repository to your local machine.
     ```bash